InesAlmeida-91/InesAlmeida-91/README.md

 <div>

-# Inês Almeida - Frontend Developer
+# Inês Almeida - Full Stack Engineer

 </div>

 ## About me:
 - 🏠 I live in Lisbon
 - 🌎 Love the constant challenge of improving myself and learning something new every day
-- 😄 I absolutely adore my family 🐱👶🐶

 ## Skills:
 <div>